juanperi/jquerySessionTimeoutHandler/README.md

 This implementation with its default values works nicely with multiple tabs (as is the server who controls the time left the session has)

 The example uses PHP.
-Open default.php to view.
+Open index.php to view.

 **Update** :
 In case that the session is actively used in another tab, the popup will be automatically closed in the inactive tabs.